crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Their agility and stealth are legendary, as is their ability to get to hard to reach places.
-They move faster than most races, but don't run as fast as Centaurs or Spriggans.
+They move faster than most races, but don't run as fast as Spriggans.
 Felids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.

   Felids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.